Pimecrolimus (On the skin)

 How to Use This Medicine

-- Wash hands with soap and water before and after using this medicine unless you are treating your hands.
+- Wash your hands with soap and water before and after you apply this medicine, unless you are treating your hands.

-- Make sure your skin is completely dry before using this medicine.
-Do not bathe or swim after applying this medicine.
-If your doctor recommends a moisturizer, apply it after applying this medicine.
+- Make sure your skin is completely dry before you apply this medicine.
+Do not bathe or swim right after you use this medicine.
+If your doctor recommends a moisturizer, put it on it after this medicine.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Do not freeze.